gabrielgodoy-zz/structure-angular2-typescript-webpack/README.md

 * [Webstorm 10](https://www.jetbrains.com/webstorm/download/)
 * [Atom](https://atom.io/) with [TypeScript plugin](https://atom.io/packages/atom-typescript)
 * [Sublime Text](http://www.sublimetext.com/3) with [Typescript-Sublime-Plugin](https://github.com/Microsoft/Typescript-Sublime-plugin#installation)

-### Visual Studio Code + Debugger for Chrome
-> Install [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) and see docs for instructions to launch Chrome

-The included `.vscode` automatically connects to the webpack development server on port `3000`.

 # Types
 > When you include a module that doesn't include Type Definitions inside of the module you can include external Type Definitions with @types